Nikita0190/AIML-Project-Series/README.md

 # AIML-Project-Series
 This project is a small and easy-to-understand implementation of a basic chatbot.
 It is designed to provide predefined responses to user inputs, making it an excellent starting point for beginners in natural language processing (NLP) and chatbot development.

-The chatbot operates through a simple rule-based approach, where it matches user inputs with predefined responses stored in a JSON file.
+The chatbot operates through a simple rule-based approach.
 This structure allows for easy customization and expansion of the chatbot's capabilities.

 Key features include: